 Accounting is a never-ending pursuit.
 You cannot complete accounting in a day, a week, or a month.
 It is something you do every day as long as you run a freelance business, or any kind of business for that matter.
 Accounting is akin to the food you must eat every day to stay alive, healthy, and strong.
 Similarly, accounting helps your business to remain afloat, healthy, and stable.
 The fuel upon which your freelance business operates is accounting, which tackles everything to do with business finances.

 Accounting involves taking or making note of everything you do, especially if it involves money.
 You cannot do well in accounting if you fail to keep or maintain a proper, detailed record of all business transactions.
-As you will learn, this often involves keeping all receipts in one file that is separate from all other business documents.
+As you will learn, this often involves keeping all receipts for taxes in one file that is separate from all other business documents.
 Additionally, freelancers have to make a spreadsheet that contains all the relevant business information.
 The information herein refers to the following:

 All the accounting lessons you learn should educate you on the importance of dates.
 Some dates of the year are more important to an accountant than others.
 For example, the end of year, especially the financial year, is one such date.
 The annual return date, tax returns due, tax returns due payments, tax returns due self-assessment are equally important too.
 The dates matter to the freelancer too.
 Therefore, keep track of these dates so you never fall foul of the tax bodies.